arnav10goel/Insurance-Charges-Predictor/README.md

 ## Using Linear Regression
 We then split the data and use 20% of it to train our Linear Regression and then use the 80% of the remaining data to test our results.

+This project was done for the course on Introduction to Intelligent Systems (CSE-142) - Winter 2021